Frafra people: Clothing

 Skins are believed to please the gods, as it shows the peoples relationship to the earth as well as humans ability to assert power over its resources.
 They are worn during specific rituals such as the Talensi planting festival and are required to be worn during any sacrifice.

 Present day, cotton cloth is worn by a majority of the population, both male and female.
 Women wear blouses with long wrap skirts and their hair tied up in a scarf while men wear pants or shorts with a cotton smock.
 There are four types of smocks.
-The most popular type of smock is called danseka and can be found commonly in most markets but also be commissioned specially.
-The next is Bana'a which is worn as a signifier for success.
+The most popular type of smock is called dansika and can be found commonly in most markets but also be commissioned specially.
+The next is Banaa which is worn as a signifier for success.
 Jampa represents high status and is worn by a lower tier chief.
 Kpartikoto is the highest and is only worn by the most important chief.
 Chiefs also wear what is called the red fez and it is a signifier of his status and role.
 Hunters and warriors wear a calabash helmet adorned with cowrie shells, animal hair, and feathers and is meant to show off their achievements.
 They are referred to as the nugo and nugo illa, and are a type of basketry cap one with a sheep hair plume, the other with bush cow horns.

 In the 19th century, the Frafra were a major hub for the production of jewelry.
 Bangles of ivory and bone were popular among women and were another indicator of status.
 The highest status bangles were cast brass and signified the wearers power to protect.
 Ivory bands are used during courtships as a token from a father to his daughter as an outward display of the success of his household as well as the availability of his daughter.